TheThingBox/thethingbox-node-go/README.md

 ## Presentation

 This node a a simplified version of the inject one.
-It sends a timestamp to the following node.
+It sends a blank string to the following node.